U.S. tech dominance could offer leverage over Russia — or backfire

 Withholding technology can be a soft-power weapon to potentially turn a population against its leaders.
 Yet it also can be costly to the U.S. economy, slow to deliver results and scattershot in its impacts — much more likely to affect ordinary Russians using their iPhones than generals firing missiles into Ukrainian cities.

-There is another cost as well: America’s dominance of global technology, experts warn, was built over generations but could be eroded in just a few years as rival powers — and especially Russia and China — invest billions of dollars to develop alternative technologies at home, in part to decrease American leverage at moments such as these.
+There is another cost, as well.
+The United States’ dominance of global technology, experts warn, was built over generations but could be eroded in just a few years as rival powers — and especially Russia and China — invest billions of dollars to develop alternative technologies at home, in part to decrease U.S. leverage at moments such as these.

 Even as Russians furiously buy iPads, Android devices and Windows-based computers, President Vladimir Putin is pushing hard to wean the country from Western technologies.
 And if Russia and other U.S. rivals succeed, there also could be long-term damage to the ability of American intelligence agencies — particularly skilled in exploiting U.S.-made tech — to track developments in the next conflict, experts say.